Altar rail: Catholic Church

 Some Catholics and many architects and planners criticised some removals, often on liturgical, historical and aesthetic grounds.
-While in some states, the Roman Catholic Church has adopted a minimalist approach towards the removal of altar rails; in other countries, for example in Ireland, almost every re-ordering eliminated altar rails.
+While in some states, the Catholic Church has adopted a minimalist approach towards the removal of altar rails; in some countries, for example in Ireland, almost every re-ordering eliminated altar rails.
 Many Catholics resisted the changes: some took legal action to try to prevent the removal of altar rails and of other traditional features in pre-Vatican II sanctuaries.

 Not all Catholics supported the changes to sanctuaries.
 Some disputed the belief that the altar rails were a barrier, claiming that many churches were able to allow full participation by the laity in the Ordinary form without removing altar rails.
 In recent times, a number of restorations of historic churches have re-introduced altar rails, since the idea that Vatican II required their removal is a misconception.

 The General Instruction of the Roman Missal states that the sanctuary "should be appropriately marked off from the body of the church either by its being somewhat elevated or by a particular structure and ornamentation".